Meteor fireball streaks over Westside Jacksonville

-The American Meteor Society collects reports on fireball and meteor sightings, shows four other sightings -- from Middleburg all the way down to Palm Bay.
+The American Meteor Society, which collects reports on fireball and meteor sightings, shows four other sightings -- from Middleburg to Palm Bay, in South Florida.

 These meteorites are rare but often display an awesome streak in the sky.
 A rock that weighs as much as a paperclip can trigger a fireball by slamming into the atmosphere at 130,000 mph.